 - Can only wind as fast as you are able

-- Using too much tension as you wind will stretch the yarn
+- Using too much tension as you wind stretches the yarn.

 Knit Picks Yarn Ball Winder – Best Budget Pick